 Field Judging Whitetail Deer

-Look for 10 points or more.
-There isn’t one buck in the top 300 of the Boone and Crockett record book that has fewer than ten points. *A ten pointer will almost always make Pope and Young.
+- Look for 10 points or more.
+Not one buck in the top 300 B&C has fewer than ten points.
+A ten pointer almost always makes Pope and Young.

-Look at the main beam.
-If the main beam extends past the end of the nose when viewing the buck from the side, you’re looking at a huge buck.
+- Look at the main beam.
+A giant bucks main beam extends to near, or even past the end of the nose.

 How to Score Whitetail Deer

 A whitetail deer is scored by adding up the following measurements, rounded to the nearest 1/8 of an inch:

 - Greatest inside spread.

 - Length of main beam on left side.

 - Length of main beam on right side.